rmsrosa/random_notes/docs/src/markov_chains/mc_countableX_recurrence.md

     \mathbb{P}(\tau_x = \infty | X_0 = x) = \mathbb{P}(\eta_x = 0 | X_0 = x).
 ```

 More generally, the chances of having multiple visits is a power of the return time.
 This follows from the Markovian property, since once back to $x$ for the $m-1$ time, the chances of coming back again is the same as coming back for the first time.
+And the chances of not returning after the $m-1$ visit is the same as the chances of never arriving any time.

 !!! note "Proposition (return time and number of visits)"
     Let $x\in\mathcal{X}$ and set